-Gorge Brook Trail to Mount Moosilauke is a 7.3 mile moderately trafficked loop trail located near North Woodstock, NH that features a river and is rated as moderate.
+Gorge Brook Trail to Mount Moosilauke is a 7.3 mile moderately trafficked loop trail located near North Woodstock, New Hampshire that features a river and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail.

 A fun loop hike with an optional epic backcountry ski descent if you choose the right time of year.
 This hike takes you up the Gorge Brook Trail from the Ravine Lodge Trailhead to the summit of the massive Mt.
 Moosilauke which used to have a hotel at the top believe it or not.
 You will still be able to see the old foundation up there.
 In the winter, from the top you can descend/ski to the South Peak to check it out before skiing powder and heading down a wide carriage road and ski connector path to the bottom.